Skip to main content

 Context-Specific Analysis

-Regular VWAP treats all trading sessions equally.
-But markets don't work that way.
-Some sessions are way more important than others.
-By anchoring to specific events, you're focusing on the volume and price action that actually matters for your current analysis.
+Regular VWAP treats every session equally.
+Markets don't work that way.
+By anchoring to specific events, you focus on the volume and price action that actually matters for your current analysis.

 Better Entry and Exit Timing

 I've found that price tends to respect Anchored VWAP levels more than arbitrary support and resistance lines.
-When price is trading above the anchored line, it often suggests the recent bias is bullish from that anchor point.
+On TSLA's Q4 2024 delivery miss, I set my anchor at the gap-open level and watched price respect it for five sessions.
+When price trades above the anchored line, the bias from that anchor point is bullish.
 Below it?
-Maybe the bears have been in control since that event.
+Bears have been in control since that event.

 Institutional Footprint Tracking

-Big players often have reference prices from significant events.
+Big players have reference prices from significant events.
 They might be using similar anchor points for their position management.
-By using Anchored VWAP, you're potentially seeing the same levels that larger traders are watching.
+Anchored VWAP potentially shows you the same levels larger traders watch.
+Volume analysis can reveal a lot about market structure - our Pine Script volume guide shows how to layer volume tools into your analysis.

 Building Your Anchored VWAP Indicator in Pine Script